-- by collecting placenta together with the umbilical cord blood and umbilical cord tissue, your baby will have available the widest range of cells that may be obtained at delivery and therefore more options for treatment of various diseases,
+- By collecting placental tissue together with the umbilical cord blood and umbilical cord tissue, your baby will have available the widest range of cells that may be obtained at delivery and therefore more options for treatment of various diseases

-- the potential of its cells is being investigated for the treatment of the following diseases: osteoarthritis, Crohn’s disease, brain hypoxia at birth, stroke, type 2 diabetes, ankylosing spondylitis and others,1
+- The potential of its cells is being investigated for the treatment of the following: osteoarthritis, Crohn’s disease, brain hypoxia at birth, stroke, type 2 diabetes, ankylosing spondylitis and others1

 Unique characteristics of placental cells

-Cord blood located in placental veins, but also the placental tissue itself are rich in haematopoietic stem cells from which all types of blood cells are produced.
+Cord blood located in placental veins, but also the placental tissue itself, is rich in haematopoietic stem cells from which all types of blood cells are produced.